This post was contributed by guest blogger Tessa Cressey.

 It is important to note that this system uses plasmids where the genes (either viral genes or minigenome) are under control of a T7 RNA polymerase promoter sequence.
 Thus, T7 RNA polymerase also needs to be present in the cells to transcribe the viral mRNAs and minigenome.
 This can be accomplished in multiple ways: transfecting with an additional plasmid containing the T7 RNA polymerase gene or using cells that stably express T7 (e.g. BSR T7/5 cells) (1).

-Our EBOV minigenome plasmids are now available through Addgene.
-We hope that their use will greatly enhance our understanding of both basic virology and the functions that various viral components play in disease.
+We hope that minigenomes will greatly enhance our understanding of both basic virology and the functions that various viral components play in disease.

 Tessa Cressey is a PhD Student in the labs of Dr. Elke Mühlberger and Dr. Rachel Fearns at Boston University School of Medicine, Department of Microbiology, National Emerging Infectious Disease Laboratories.
 She is interested in genome replication and transcription of negative strand RNA viruses.